-Given that the project will apply community driven development (CDD) approaches building on NUSAF 3 project, many small community sub-projects will benefit from land voluntarily donated by individuals and communities.
+Given that the AF project will apply community driven development (CDD) approaches building on DRDIP, many small community subprojects will benefit from land voluntarily donated by individuals and communities.
+Refugee settlements are located on land that has already been gazetted by the government or donated by community.
 As such, a guideline for voluntary land donation (where this is used) has been provided in the annex 6.
+For investments on refugee settlements, thorough screening shall be done prior to approval of the investments for their suitability in the location and availability of land.
+Special attention will be given to ensuring community investments do not contribute to vulnerability of the refugees.